Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.

 The symptoms of sarcoidosis vary greatly according to the site and extent of the disease.

 Fever, fatigue, vague chest pain, a feeling of illness (malaise), weight loss, and aching joints may be the first indications of a problem in about one third of people.
 Enlarged lymph nodes are common but do not often cause symptoms.
 Fever and night sweats may recur throughout the illness.

 The organ most affected by sarcoidosis is the lung.
 Enlarged lymph nodes at the place where the lungs meet the heart or to the right of the windpipe (trachea) may be seen on a chest x-ray.
 Sarcoidosis produces inflammation in the lungs that may eventually lead to scarring and the formation of cysts, which can cause coughing and shortness of breath.
 Fortunately, such progressive scarring occurs infrequently.
 Occasionally, the fungus Aspergillus can settle in (colonize) the lung cysts, grow, and cause bleeding.
 Breathing can become difficult, and sometimes the person may cough blood.
-Severe involvement of the lung by sarcoidosis can eventually strain the right side of the heart, causing right-sided heart failure (cor pulmonale—see Pulmonary Hypertension: Pulmonary Hypertension).
+Severe involvement of the lung by sarcoidosis can eventually strain the right side of the heart, causing right-sided heart failure (cor pulmonale—see see Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension).